The ONLY One Day In Zadar Itinerary You Need!

 The restaurant is on the coast, close to the ruins of Stomarica church.
 This fine-dining vegan restaurant is on the higher end but extremely well-rated and worth the money!

-17. Watch the Sunset at The Greeting to the Sun
+Watch the Sunset from The Greeting to the Sun

 The Greeting to the Sun-light installation is a recent addition to Zadar’s tourist attractions.
 It is located right next to the Sea Organ, so you can see how this square looks during the day.